LukeMcNemee/RFM12B_arssi/README.md

 - Module detection (can check if module is present on board or not)
 - Accurate Analog RSSI measurement (need hardware hack by soldering one wire)
+- Dynamic use of Hardware IRQ (D2/INT0 or D3/INT1) for Atmega328
-- Dynamic use of Hardware IRQ (D2 or D3)
+- Dynamic use of Hardware IRQ (D10/INT0, D11/INT1 or D2/INT2) for Atmega1284
 - Dynamic use of custom pin for Chip Select
+- AtMega 1284p External Interrupt compatibility (use Felix's [Mega Core][14] pin mapping for this)
+- Added time-out to initialize function to avoid lockup

 This is an initial release, it could contain bugs, but works fine for now.
 Please let me know if you find issues.